bystrogenomics/bystro/perl/INSTALL.md

    yq write -i ~/bystro/config/hg38.yml temp_dir $MY_FAST_LOCAL_TEMP_STORAGE_FOLDER
    ```

-   If temp_dir is not set, the files will be written directly to the output directory (see `--output` option in `bystro-annotate.pl`)
+   If temp_dir is not set, the files will be written directly to the output directory (see `--output` option in `bystro-annotate.pl`).

 ## Databases

 1. [Human (hg38) database](https://s3.amazonaws.com/bystro-db/hg38_v11.tar.gz)
 2. [Human (hg19) database](https://s3.amazonaws.com/bystro-db/hg19_v10.tar.gz)
 3. There are no restrictions on species support, but we currently only build human genomes.
-Please create a GitHub issue if you would like us to support others.
+Please create a GitHub issue if you would like us to support others

 ## Running your first annotation

-Ex: Runing hg38 annotation
+Example: Annotate an hg38 VCF file:

 ```sh
 bystro-annotate.pl --config ~/bystro/config/hg38.yml --threads 32 --input gnomad.genomes.v4.0.sites.chr22.vcf.bgz --output test/my_annotation --compress gz